robintzeng/EECS-504-Final/final/README.md

 (3) Make it easier to reproduce my result (**not author's result**, because by considering computational resources and time, there are some differences between author's implementation and mine)
  - Reduce model parameters.
 (Original model is too large to put onto single GPU, 3 GeForce GTX 1080 Ti GPUs)
  - Smaller training image (128 x 256).
 (Author uses 256 x 512)
  - Use less data to train (20000 images).
-(Author used 85898 data, and it takes about 3 days to train)
+(Author used 85898 images, and it takes about 3 days to train)
  - Slight implementation difference (Normal loss function at A stage)

 (4) I add comments on the code and make it more flexible and readable.